Graham Shaw (footballer, born 1967): Return to Stoke City

 Shaw's second spell at Stoke started well with Shaw scoring six goals in 38 appearances in 1992–93 helping Stoke win the Second Division title.
 However, a persistent back injury limited his appearances and had a spell on loan at Plymouth Argyle at the beginning of the 1994–95 season also proved fruitless with Shaw failing to register a goal in six games.

 Rochdale

 In March 1995, Rochdale signed Shaw on a free transfer.
 In little over a season, Shaw played 28 games for the club, scoring just two goals and was released in May 1996.

 After football

 Shaw considered coaching but after much deliberation decided to go to Staffordshire University and study criminal law.
 With the help of the PFA's education fund passed his final exams to become a fully qualified criminal lawyer.
 After working for a firm in Stoke-on-Trent for five years he now practices in Newcastle-Under-Lyme as a commercial sports solicitor.
 In August 2010 prospective Port Vale investor Mike Newton revealed his plans to install Shaw as Chief Executive of the club.

+At the 2026 Newcastle-under-Lyme Borough Council election, Shaw was elected as the Reform UK councillor for the Knutton ward.